senaranya/HL7/README.md

 $pid = $msg->getSegmentByIndex(1);
 echo $pid->getField(3); // prints 'abcd'
 echo $msg->toString(true); // Prints entire HL7 string

+// Check if a segment is present in the message object
+$msg->hasSegment('PID'); // return true or false based on whether PID is present in the $msg object
 ```

 ### Creating new messages